 On the way to the signing, I remember seeing my good friend, Dean of Admission, Karen Richardson.
 Her presence reminded me of the best thing about Princeton.
 The people.
 She is 1 out of our group of 11, uber-diverse, friends, from my undergraduate days.

 José and I signed the letter during the afternoon lunch, where we celebrated with you, along with my sister and fellow alumnus, Dr. Meta DuEwa Jones.
 During the conference, we did not announce to anyone what we had done, though this historic donation had been in the works for years.

 We wanted to keep the focus on the more than 1400 Black Princeton Alumni that had returned.
 These 1400 participants represented what it meant to individually and collectively thrive.

-Being there during that conference, and documenting the donation during that time, was an immense source of pride for me, José, Meta, our families, and the Kwanza Jones and José E. Feliciano SUPERCHARGED Initiative (KJSI).
+Being there during that conference, and documenting the donation during that time, was an immense source of pride for me, José, Meta, our families, and the Kwanza Jones & José E. Feliciano Initiative (Jones+Feliciano).

 That is the type of pride I hope to continue to have for Princeton.
 The pride in knowing we have contributed, and hope to continue our contributions, to this great institution.

 This is a time when many non-black and non-underrepresented people of color are beginning to understand that being “not racist” is not enough.
 Instead, it is important to do the difficult, continuous, individual and collective work of being “anti-racist.”

 Princeton needs to remove Woodrow Wilson’s name from the School, the Residential College, and its buildings.
 Failing to do so serves as an explicit reminder that Princeton is choosing the side of the oppressor and the racist, instead of being a leader in the nation’s service and in the service of humanity.